 Until such time, if ever, as the Company can generate substantial product revenues, its expects to finance its cash needs through a combination of equity and debt offerings, sales of state NOLs and R&D credits subject to program availability and approval, existing working capital and funding from potential future collaboration arrangements.
-To the extent that the Company raises additional capital through the future sale of equity or debt, the ownership interest of its existing stockholders will be diluted, and the terms of such securities may include liquidation or other preferences or rights such as anti-dilution rights that adversely affect the rights of our existing stockholders.
+To the extent that the Company raises additional capital through the future sale of equity or debt, the ownership interest of its existing stockholders will be diluted, and the terms of such securities may include liquidation or other preferences or rights such as anti-dilution rights that adversely affect the rights of its existing stockholders.
 If the Company raises additional funds through strategic partnerships in the future, it may have to relinquish valuable rights to its technologies, future revenue streams or product candidates or grant licenses on terms that may not be favorable to it.
 If the Company is unable to raise additional funds through equity or debt financings when needed, or unable to sell its state NOLs and R&D credits, it may be required to delay, limit, reduce or terminate its product development or future commercialization efforts or grant rights to develop and market product candidates that it would otherwise prefer to develop and market itself.
 In addition, the timing of when existing and new capital resources are used and received may not align with the period of time evaluated by management for going concern purposes such that management may be required to conclude that substantial doubt about the Company's ability to continue as a going concern in accordance with relevant accounting guidance may exist in future periods.
-Based on current planned expenditures, management anticipates by the time it reports on the first quarter of 2018, that the Company without obtaining additional funds will not have sufficient liquidity from existing resources to satisfy its obligations when they become due for a period of one year from the date of anticipated filin

-(4) Marketable Securities
+(4) Marketable Debt Securities

-The Company considers all of its current investments to be available-for-sale.
-Marketable securities as of December 31, 2017, all of which were in a loss position, consist of the following (in thousands):
+Marketable securities as of December 31, 2017 consisted of the following (in thousands):